Cultural arts are offered in the South Bay, but is there support?

 Yet the arts constantly compete with dozens of government funding priorities.
 And outside of the finances, the arts are in competition with other options for personal enrichment.

-OnStage Playhouse recently had to cancel the rest of their season, citing an over 200% increase in rent and the fact that audiences are still just 40%-50% of pre-pandemic levels.
+OnStage Playhouse recently had to cancel the rest of their season, citing an over 200 percent increase in rent and the fact that audiences are still just 40-50 percent of pre-pandemic levels.
 The company is now focusing on fundraising to avoid losing their space.
 OnStage Playhouse is also one of just a few performance spaces/theater companies in the South Bay offering theatrical programming that reflects the issues and diversity of the surrounding communities.

 _